 Total facility power refers to the amount of power that the facility uses.
 It includes all hardware inside the data center, as well as cooling systems, power delivery components, and lighting systems.

 IT equipment usage refers to the amount of energy that’s used to power the storage and networking equipment.
-It also includes control equipment like workstations and monitors.
+Control equipment like workstations and monitors ae also included.

 Let’s look at an example.

 A data center uses 100,000 kilowatts of total energy and the IT equipment uses 55,000 kilowatts of energy.
 Based on the formula above, that gives us a PUE of 1.81 for this data center.

 The closer the number moves down to 1, the more efficient the data center.
 PUE alerts data center management on how close they are to their efficiency goals.
 Measuring PUE over time can help determine the most effective energy saving initiatives.

 A data center with a high PUE score is using more energy than it should, meaning it’s less efficient and costing more money.